lcrocker/ojpoker/README.md

 This format is used in lots of data files of card games around the net, such as PHH (<https://arxiv.org/html/2312.11753v2>) poker hand history format.
 "AsKsQsJsTs" is a royal flush, for example.
-I also recognize `C` for knight/cavalier, `Jk` for joker, `Jr` for the red/colored joker in games that distinguish between them, and `Jw` for the third "white" joker.
+I also recognize `C` for knight/cavalier, `Jk` for joker, `Jb` for the black/uncolored joker in games that distinguish between them, and `Jw` for the third "white" joker.
 Whitespace between cards is ignored, but is not allowed between rank and suit.
 It is never produced on output.
 Invalid values produce `??`.
 We can also produce Unicode suit symbols and single-code cards, which may